shopware5/devdocs/source/blog/_posts/2018-11-30-how-to-use-phive.md

 At the beginning of this year we decided to create a new enterprise accelerator for our enterprise eco system.
 The so called Pricing Engine.
 With this new project we evaluated the PHAR Installation and Verification Environment (PHIVE) to manage all our *.phar dev tools.

 Normally we store our dev tools in the document root of our git repository.
-As an example in the b2b suite we have seven several phar files (deptrac, phpDocumentator, phpcpd, phploc, phpstan, psh and security-checker).
+As an example in the B2B-Suite we have seven several phar files (deptrac, phpDocumentator, phpcpd, phploc, phpstan, psh and security-checker).
 With phive we can manage all our dev tools with a phive.xml file.
 As you can see in the below example, you can define the version which should be used, the position where it should be placed and at last if it should be a symlink or a real copy of the phar file.
 Normally phive downloads the specific phar file and symlinks it in the place where it has to be.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>